Clearwater

 It’s not dubbed the city that never sleeps for nothing.
-Ergo, you’ll never be short of things to do on a New York break.
-Crane your neck to see the sun glinting off the Gatsby-era Chrysler Building, go google-eyed in Times Square or fill your bags on Fifth Avenue.
+Ergo, you’ll never be short of things to do on a New York city break.
+Crane your neck to see the sun glinting off the Gatsby-era Chrysler Building, go goggle-eyed in Times Square or fill your bags on Fifth Avenue.
 Even the train station is a work of art.
 Then there’s the spectacular skyline, as seen from those architectural movie stars – the Empire State and the Statue of Liberty.
-Joining the ranks in 2018 is the New York Wheel, a 600-foot London Eye-style structure at the tip of Battery park.

 Skyscrapers and mega-shopping centres aside, New York is fringed by some prime coastline.
 And the stretches here come in all shapes, sizes and styles.
 There’s everything from untouched, people-less swathes to all-singing-and-dancing strips with theme parks, swimming pools and bustling boardwalks.